ivobeerens-nl/blog/content/blog/2013/06/create-a-signed-certificate-for-vmware-view-connection-servers-using-a-windows-server-2012-ca/index.md

   - "VMware"
   - "windows-server-2012"
 author: Ivo Beerens
+url: /2013/06/19/create-a-signed-certificate-for-vmware-view-connection-servers-using-a-windows-server-2012-ca/
 ---

+For VMware Horizon View it is recommends that you configure your VMware View Horizon Servers with a signed SSL certificate.
+Default when you install a VMware View Horizon servers, a certificate is generated that is not signed by a CA. Because it is not signed by a CA It is possible to to intercept traffic.
+So it is highly recommend to replace the default certificate with a signed certificate after the installation.

 In the VMware View Horizon Administrator dashboard you can see that the Connection Server does not have a valid signed certificate.